[woobox offer=’mvv7q2′ style=’popup’ trigger=’enter’ expire=’1′]

 These remedies can put your pets at ease whether they hate being left alone, they’re scared to death of thunder or anything in between.
 Here are five of the most effective natural remedies you can use to calm your fearful pet:

 In addition to the herbal and nutritional supplements listed above, there are a variety of homeopathic remedies that can alleviate your pet’s anxiety.
 The remedy that’s best for him or her will depend largely on the type of anxiety he or she is dealing with.
-Pets with separation anxiety, for example, benefit from homeopathic remedies like Arsenicum album, Calcarea carbonica and Phosphorus—all of which are found in PetAlive’s Don’t Go!™ Oral Spray for pets with separation anxiety.
+Pets with separation anxiety, for example, benefit from homeopathic remedies like Arsenicum album, Calcarea carbonica, and Phosphorus.
 For other anxiety issues, you could try homeopathic remedies like Scutellaria (which comes from the anti-anxiety herb skullcap), Passiflora (which comes from the anti-anxiety herb passionflower) or Argentum Nitricum (one of the best known homeopathic remedies for anxiety and fear).
 These three homeopathic remedies, along with others, are found in PetAlive’s PetCalm™ for Anxiety in Pets.

 Now, before you start giving your pet a bunch of new supplements, it’s a good idea to consult with your veterinarian—especially if your pet’s anxiety problems are a new development.
 Your vet can examine your pet and run tests to make sure your pet’s anxious behavior doesn’t have a physical cause like an illness or an injury.
 Once you rule out physical issues, you can begin trying treatments to help your pet feel calmer and happier.